Loading...

 Director’s Notes

 “Loud blaring air raid alarms.
 Rockets/missiles exploding in the sky.
 Missiles flying towards my hotel as I watch from the window wondering if I have enough time to run to shelter.
 This is not what I had in mind for my career as a film director when I first started at 17.
-After more than a month and a half of being in the current and ongoing war zone Ukraine, my film ‘Can I Go Home Now’ has wrapped filming, I am exhausted but still functioning due to my passion for Cinema and love for humanitarianism.
+After more than a month and a half of being in the current and ongoing war zone, my film ‘Can I Go Home Now’ has wrapped filming, I am exhausted but still functioning due to my passion for Cinema and love for humanitarianism.
 Hearing all these Children tell me their excruciating suffering has been heartbreaking for me on a daily basis.
 I nearly quit many times.

 A little gymnast who told me a missile took her leg.
 A teenager who went grocery shopping with his dad, but ended up seeing his dad shot in front of him and he wasn’t allowed to hold his father as he took his last breath.
-An 11 year old girl who has stopped wearing skirts as she gulps down tears and tells us of her horror of seeing 16 year old girls being taken for a few nights by russian terrorists.
+An 11 year old girl who has stopped wearing skirts as she gulps down tears and tells us of her horror of seeing 16 year old girls being taken for a few nights by terrorists.
 I met with and interviewed three Children who had been kidnapped by russia for over 7 months each.
 Those 3 Children were among the 16,000 that have been taken by russia.
 They recounted the torture they were put through, snowy winters without blankets, beaten up regularly, solitary confinement.
 Hearing these stories on a daily basis has changed me forever.

 This film is two of my passions uniting – Cinema and humanitarianism.
-The tragedy of the title of my film ‘Can I Go Home Now?” is that after a year, the Ukrainian Children still don’t have an answer.
+The tragedy of the title of my film ‘Can I Go Home Now?” is that after several years, the Children still don’t have an answer.
 I will continue to utilize the Power of Cinema as a form of revolution to defeat hatred, cruelty and terrorism.
 My film ‘Can I Go Home Now?’ is the proof of the power of Cinema.
 Cinema when done right and with heart can transform humanity.
 My only hope is that my film ‘Can I Go Home Now?’ will bring all the Children home.

 FILM CREDITS